shaka-project/shaka-packager/docs/source/options/dash_options.rst

     <Role ... value=\"main\" /> in the manifest.
 This allows the player to
     choose the correct default language for the content.

+    This applies to both audio and text tracks.
+The default language for text tracks can be overriden by  'default_text_language'.

+--default_text_language <text_language>

+    Same as above, but this applies to text tracks only, and overrides the default language for text tracks.

 --allow_approximate_segment_timeline

     For live profile only.